rithmschool/react_curriculum/Unit-02/07-react_redux_auth.md

 When a user logs in, we will store a token in localStorage and when they log out we will remove that token.
 When they make requests, we will place the token in an authorization header and send it on any follow request.
 We will also delete any header value on future requests once a user is logged out.
 We will use `axios` to handle this.

+In order to build our application we need to have the following:

+- actions for signup and login (since these are making AJAX calls we will need some async middleware to handle this with `redux-thunk`).
+These actions will be dispatched by components
+- actions for managing the current user and a reducer to handle these actions
+- logic to handle stopping a user from getting to the `/welcome` route unless they are logged in.

+Let's start with the actions.

 #### Setting Up Actions

 Before we focus on the `react` portion, let's think about our `redux` portion.
 We will want actions for the following: